manturovDan/netsec/readme.md

-All of these codes were written for education, not for hacking
+All of these scripts were written for education, not for hacking